rednafi/rednafi.com/content/python/variance_of_generic_types.md

     - Typing
 ---

 I've always had a hard time explaining **variance** of generic types while working with type annotations in Python.
 This is an attempt to distill the things I've picked up on type variance while going through PEP-483.

 ## A pinch of type theory

 > A generic type is a class or interface that is parameterized over types.
-Variance
+Variance refers
-> refers to how subtyping between the generic types relates to subtyping between their
+> to how subtyping between the generic types relates to subtyping between their parameters'
-> parameters' types.
+> types.

-!!!
-Note
-    Throughout this text, the notation `T2 <: T1` denotes `T2` is a subtype of `T1`.
-A
+> Throughout this text, the notation `T2 <: T1` denotes `T2` is a subtype of `T1`.
+A subtype
-    subtype always lives in the pointy end.
+> always lives in the pointy end.

-If `T2 <: T1`, then a generic type constructor `GenType` will be—
+If `T2 <: T1`, then a generic type constructor `GenType` will be:

 * **Covariant**, if `GenType[T2] <: GenType[T1]` for all such `T1` and `T2`.
 * **Contravariant**, if `GenType[T1] <: GenType[T2]` for all such `T1` and `T2`.
 * **Invariant**, if neither of the above is true.

 To better understand this definition, let's make an analogy with ordinary functions.
 Assume that we have:

 ```python
 # src.py